 With that time, we can be “immersed in things of the soul that we always want to address and know very well that we should but sometimes in the hubbub of daily life don’t seize the opportunity to do.”

 Lamenting the pace of our modern era, Elder Holland recalled, “Ralph Waldo Emerson said once, ‘Things are in the saddle, and ride mankind.’1

 “Let’s realize this is one of the times we can take the saddle off our backs, a time when not quite so many demands are made and we can address edifying, eternally important things.”

 “Things of the Heart”

 One of those things is looking to the needs of others, said Elder Holland.
 Members can find joy as they share the “things of the heart”—provide, care for, and reach out to another in ways that are consistent with the physical distance we are supposed to maintain.
-“It is a tremendously joyful thing to lift somebody else spiritually.”
+“It is a tremendously joyful thing to lift somebody else spiritually,” he said.

-Elder Holland said he is trying to take advantage of his reduced travel schedule by sending notes or making phone calls, “doing the unexpected—but much-appreciated and sometimes truly needed—thing to brighten someone’s day,” he said.
+Elder Holland said he is trying to take advantage of his reduced travel schedule by sending notes or making phone calls, “doing the unexpected but much-appreciated and sometimes truly needed thing to brighten someone’s day.”

-There “is no particular merit in wringing our hands about the visit we cannot make or the face-to-face presence we cannot create,” he warned.
+There “is no particular merit in wringing our hands about the visit we cannot make or the face-to-face presence we cannot create,” he said.
 “Let’s do the best we can.”